-The Strategic Management and Controllership Office (DIGEC) is responsible for managing the PCLD process at the Institution.
-It is the responsibility of the Controllership Superintendence (SUCON), through the Internal Controls and Compliance Area, to monitor the application of AML policies and procedures using automated management tools.
+Finance, Controls and Investor Relations Office (FCIRO) is responsible for managing the PCLD process at the Institution.
+It is the responsibility of the Risk Management Superintendence, through the Internal Controls and Compliance Area, to monitor the application of AML policies and procedures using automated management tools.

 The Market Risk Management Policy of the Banese Conglomerate is approved and reviewed at least on a yearly basis by the Executive Board and the Board of Directors, and it consists of a set of global guidelines defined by the Senior Management to establish the internal model adopted for compliance with the legislation in force, and to control the risk of the Bank’s transactions on the financial market.

 “Market Risk” arises from the possibility of losses occurring as a result of fluctuations in the market values of sale and purchase positions held by the Financial Institution.
 It includes the risk from operations that are subject to variation in exchange rates, interest rates, and share and commodities prices.